dwymark/lambek-type-induction/notes.md

 #### (A) Arrow Relations

 There is an implication relation $\rightarrow$ on types that connects the logic of the types to the structure of the language.
-Th

 1. $\forall x,y \in T : x \rightarrow y \Leftrightarrow \forall A \in X^+: A \triangleright x \Rightarrow A \triangleright y$
 2. $\forall x,y \in T : x \rightleftarrows y \Leftrightarrow x\rightarrow y \ \& \ y \rightarrow x$